aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xltx-to-ods/_index.md

 {{% blocks/products/pf/agp/content h2="Convert XLTX to ODS Using Python" %}}

+How to convert XLTX to ODS?
 With Aspose.Cells for Python library, you can easily convert XLTX to ODS programmatically with  a few lines of code.
 [Aspose.Cells for Python](https://pypi.org/project/aspose-cells) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
 Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.

+{{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/agp/content h2="Save XLTX to ODS in Python Online for Free" %}}

+The following example demonstrates how to convert XLTX to ODS in Python.
+{{% blocks/products/pf/agp/text %}}

+Follow the easy steps to convert XLTX into ODS.
+Upload your XLTX file, then simply save it as ODS file.
+For both XLTX reading and ODS writing you can use fully qualified filenames.
+The output ODS content and formatting will be identical to the original XLTX document.

+{{% /blocks/products/pf/agp/text %}}

+{{% /blocks/products/pf/agp/content %}}

+{{% cells-convert title="Free App and Sample Code to Convert XLTX to ODS Online" formats="pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et;dif;emf;fods;gif;sxc;xlam;xltm;xltx" InputFormat="xltx" outformat="ods" IsLandingPage="true" language="pythonjava" %}}

+{{% blocks/products/pf/agp/content h2="How to Convert XLTX to ODS via Python" %}}

+{{% blocks/products/pf/agp/text %}}

+ Python developers can easily load & convert XLTX to ODS in just a few lines of code.

+{{% /blocks/products/pf/agp/text %}}

+1. Load XLTX file with an instance of Workbook
+1. Convert XLTX to ODS by calling Workbook.save method

+{{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/agp/content h2="Python library to convert XLTX to ODS" %}}

+{{% blocks/products/pf/agp/text %}}

+There are three options to install "Aspose.Cells for Python via Java" onto your system.
+Please choose one that resembles your needs and follow the step-by-step instructions:

+{{% /blocks/products/pf/agp/text %}}

+1. Install Aspose.Cells for Python via Java in Windows.
+See [Documentation](https://docs.aspose.com/cells/python-java/getting-started/#windows)
+1. Install Aspose.Cells for Python via Java in Linux.
+See [Documentation](https://docs.aspose.com/cells/python-java/getting-started/#linux)
+1. Install Aspose.Cells for Python via Java in macOS.
+See [Documentation](https://docs.aspose.com/cells/python-java/getting-started/#macos)

 {{% /blocks/products/pf/agp/content %}}

 {{% blocks/products/pf/agp/content h2="System Requirements" %}}